henrykohl/deeplearningupdatedwithstreamlit/README.md

 * Workflow
   > for automating each and everything, writing a workflow file - `main.yaml` (.githib/workflow/main.yaml)
+  > > whenever pushing the code from the local to GitHub so automatically this workflow will be triggered and this pipeline will be executed
   >
   > By using the workflow/main.yaml, achieving CI / CD / CD'
   > > CI: integrate the source code and keep/push the source code to the GitHub